Published on

 Conclusion: Notion vs Airtable

-As we’ve seen and despite being described as project management software, Notion and Airtable are drastically different products.
+As we've seen, and despite being described as project management software, Notion and Airtable are drastically different products.

 If you're a project management fanatic looking to collaborate with a team and want to create the central, go-to place for everything related to your projects, Notion might be for you.
 You'll be able to compile ideas in many different formats, from notes to wikis to Kanban boards, images, databases, and so much more.
 If versatility and creativity are the most important to you, Notion is the way to go.